dionjwa/transition9/README.md

 ## A collection of utilities for [Haxe][haxe].

-### Various utilities

-Including logging, fully typed maps and sets, SVG tools, and many more.

-### Remoting services

-Html5StorageManager is a service for storing data in flash and javascript using html5 localStorage.
-In Javascript, the service just wraps the native functions.
-In flash, a remoting proxy is created to communicate with the javascript 'server'.

 ### Tools for asynchronous programming in [Haxe][haxe], targeted at [Node.js][nodejs].

 [Node.js][nodejs] is a single-threaded asynchronous server, particularly well suited for high performance servers such as game back-ends.
 Writing your Node.js code in [Haxe][haxe] is provides so many advantages there are almost too many to list.